Non-Universality from Conserved Superoperators in Unitary Circuits: Bond and Commutant Algebras

 \subsection{Definitions}

 For concreteness let us consider a finite-dimensional many-body Hilbert space $\mc H=\mc H_\mrm{loc}^{\ot L}$ and Hamiltonians $H(\{J_\alpha\})$ or unitaries $U(\{J_\alpha\})$ of the form

 where $\{H_\alpha\}$ is a set of hermitian interaction terms, which we usually take to be strictly local on a lattice, and $\{J_\alpha\}$ is a set of arbitrary real coefficients.
-We define the ``commutant algebra'' $\mc C$ associated to the operators defined in \eqref{eq:bondhamiltonian}, as the set of operators that commute with each interaction term
+We define the ``commutant algebra'' $\mc C$ associated to the operators defined in \eqref{eq:bondhamiltonian}, as the set of \textit{all} operators on the Hilbert space $\mc H$ that commute with each interaction term

-For any finite system size, the set $\mc C$ is a finite-dimensional complex vector space that contains the identity $\1$, and it is also closed under matrix multiplication and hermitian adjoint: therefore $\mc C$ is a \textit{von Neumann algebra}~\cite{landsman1998lecture, harlow2017}.
+For any finite system size, the set $\mc C$ is a finite-dimensional complex vector space that contains the identity $\1$, and it is also closed under matrix multiplication and hermitian adjoint: therefore $\mc C$ is a {finite-dimensional} \textit{von Neumann algebra}~\cite{landsman1998lecture, harlow2017}.
 This definition provides a generalized notion of symmetry: it is not restricted to the usual on-site symmetry groups generated by local charges $Q=\sum_{j=1}^L Q_j$, but instead includes any symmetry operator compatible with the local structure of the Hamiltonian or the unitary gates.
 If we wish to emphasize the initial set of gates, in the following we will use one of the following alternative notation:

-Together with the commutant algebra we can define the ``bond algebra'' $\mc A$ to be the von Neumann algebra generated by the interaction terms themselves:
+Together with the commutant algebra we can define the ``bond algebra'' $\mc A$ to be the algebra generated by the interaction terms themselves:

 where the notation $\llangle\cdot\rrangle$ indicates the von Neumann algebra generated by the inner set (by including the identity $\1$ and performing linear combinations, multiplications, and hermitian adjoints).
 It can be easily seen that all operators in $\mc A$ still commute with all operators in $\mc C$, but a stronger statement is actually true: $\mc A$ is the set of \textit{all} operators that commute with $\mc C$.
 This is due to the Double Commutant Theorem for von Neumann algebras \cite{landsman1998lecture, harlow2017, moudgalya2022from}, which states that for hermitian $\{H_\alpha\}$